FNAF Springtrap - lore, personality, and appearances

 Who is inside of FNAF's Springtrap?

 From this point onwards, Afton and Springtrap are inseparable.
-Still, the killing doesn’t begin straight away as William Afton lays in a pool of his own blood for nearly thirty years before someone finds him.
-After continuing on his mission to kill as many children as possible, Afton’s son Michael unwillingly teams up with William’s original partner Henry Emily to take down Springtrap and the man inside once and for all.
+Still, the killing doesn't begin straightaway, as William Afton lies in a pool of his own blood for nearly thirty years before someone finds him.
+After continuing on his mission to kill as many children as possible, Afton's son, Michael, unwillingly teams up with William's original partner, Henry Emily, to take down Springtrap and the man inside once and for all.

 FNAF's Springtrap personality